vaughnteegarden/slate/source/includes/_howto.md

     }
 });
 ```
 Once there is one or more favorites, use the `FavouriteManager.getAll` method to list them.
-The customer will choose a favorite.
+The customer then chooses a favorite.

 #### 3. Get a list of topup amounts using getProducts